 - Manage Phrases Page: On the Manage Phrases page, your translators can simply click on a phrase to add or edit the translation.

-Localize’s In-Progress Workflow is an easy-to-use tool that allows you review and approve translations before they are published for your visitors/users.
-You’ll find a helpful instructional video here for using the In-Progress Workflow.
+Localize’s Translation QA Workflow is an easy-to-use tool that allows you to review and approve translations before they are published for your visitors/users.
+You’ll find a helpful instructional video here for using the Translation QA Workflow.

 - If machine translations are enabled:

-- Approved phrases are moved to the In-Progress bin under Needs Review.
+- Approved phrases are moved to the Translation QA bin under Needs Review.
 Machine translations are automatically provided and ready to be edited by your translators.

 - If machine translations are not enabled:

-- Translations in the In-Progress bin under Needs Review can be either Published or Rejected for further revisions.
+- Translations in the Translation QA bin under Needs Review can be either Published or Rejected for further revisions.

-Additional instructions for using the In-Progress workflow can be found here.
+Additional instructions for using the Translation QA workflow can be found here.

 - You will be notified via email when new content is found by Localize.